19 gifts the runner in your life will appreciate, according to experts

 Sweaty Betty Power Workout Leggings ($100; sweatybetty.com)

-There’s a reason Sweaty Betty gear has a cult following: they are stretchy, cozy and effective for all types of workouts, including running.
-This pair of leggings features sweat-wicking material that dries quickly, as well as a side and back zip pocket.
+There’s a reason Sweaty Betty gear has a cult following: They’re stretchy, cozy and effective for all types of workouts, including running.
+This pair of leggings features sweat-wicking material that dries quickly, plus a side and back zip pocket.

 Lululemon Surge Jogger ($118; lululemon.com)